surya12567/Business_Insights_360/README.md

 ## Data Modelling

-Data Modeling is one of the features used to connect multiple data sources in BI tool using a relationship.
+• Data Modeling is one of the features used to connect multiple data sources in BI tool using a relationship.

-A relationship defines how data sources are connected with each other and you can create interesting data visualizations on multiple data sources.
+• A relationship defines how data sources are connected with each other and you can create interesting data visualizations on multiple data sources.

+• In this Project We used Star Schema Method and Snow Flake Method